AiryAir/flytapp/README.md

 * License

 # Tech Stack
+* Programming Languages:
+    * Python: Used for the core application logic and machine learning components.
+* Machine Learning and Computer Vision Libraries:
+    * OpenCV: Used for image and video processing.
+    * YOLO (You Only Look Once): The YOLOv8 model for object detection.
+    * Ultralytics: A framework for computer vision tasks, including object detection.
+* User Interface:
+    * HTML, CSS: For building the frontend interface.
+* Backend and Server:
+    * Flask: A micro web framework for Python.
+* Web Frameworks and APIs:
+    * Google Maps API: Integrated for location and mapping features.
+* IDE Used: Google Colab, VSCode

 # Dataset Description
 * Dataset Name: NTUT 4K Drone Photo Dataset for Human Detection
 * Source: Kaggle